jerryharrison/deckbrew-website/api/index.md

 A specific print of a card or cards identified by it's [Multiverse ID](http://gatherer.wizards.com/pages/Help.aspx).
-By filtering on  endpoint always returns an array of cards, as certain prints contain for than one card, such as the split card [Turn // Burn](https://api.deckbrew.com/mtg/cards?multiverseid=369080).
+By filtering on  endpoint always returns an array of cards, as certain prints contain more than one card, such as the split card [Turn // Burn](https://api.deckbrew.com/mtg/cards?multiverseid=369080).